vivekFuneesh/VMinimumVertexCover/README.md

 Understanding till now, variation 2 might remove edges faster but it should give same info as variation 1.

 There is another variation, i.e. variation 3 for which it's even more complex but let's stick to these 2 for initial testing because for 3rd variation implementation, a new & more complex data structure will have to be designed.
 Just like d.s. for variation 2 is complex than for variation 1.

+  Algo for variation 3:

+    for a particular state of graph,
+    select a node (N) with minimum degree (total = in + out )
+    if { node has 0 degree -> discard it -or- put into not-required set. }
+    else {
+      for all such candidate nodes C from the graph having same degree as N
+        { select that parent/neighbour (P) of any C by removing which (P) we get maximum number of leaf nodes or a state of graph to yield maximum leaf nodes }
+      update degree of all neighbours of P
+      remove P from Main-Set and put into required-set
+    }